 Orlando, Florida, North American Veterinary Conference

-Founded during the Heartworm Symposium of 1974, the American Heartworm Society was formed to facilitate and encourage the generation and dissemination of information about heartworm disease and encourages adoption of standardized procedures for its diagnosis, treatment and prevention.
+Founded during the Heartworm Symposium of 1974, The American Heartworm Society was formed to facilitate and encourage the generation and dissemination of information about heartworm disease and encourages adoption of standardized procedures for its diagnosis, treatment and prevention.
 The American Heartworm Society stimulates and financially supports research, which furthers knowledge and understanding of the disease.
-The Society is headquartered in Batavia, Illinois.
+Its headquarters are located in Batavia, Ill.
+For more information, visit www.heartwormsociety.org.

 ContactEve C. Larocca